samuelxu999/Course_dev/01_Blockchain/06_SmartContract/README.md

 truffle version
 ```

-## Using Hardhat to compile, deploy and test smart contracts
+## A) Using Hardhat to compile, deploy and test smart contracts
 ### 1) compile and run unit test:
 ```shell
 npx hardhat compile		// compile all contracts